ZergyPoo/zergypoo.github.io/_posts/2014-10-31-dreadwood-haunt-volunteer-management.md

 author: Evan Kennedy
 ---

-A friend of mine organized a haunted forest in frigid eastern Wisonsin.
+A friend of mine organized a haunted forest in frigid western Wisonsin.
 A non-profit, Dreadwood relied entirely on volunteers to be run.
 They ran this out of a series of spreadsheets until this project.

 At the end, I delivered a system that: